 Investments in health are taking place across many countries and programmes...

-The transfers of funds within and across the ERDF and ESF in multiple programmes has led to a net increase in support to health actions.
-After the adoption of CRII/CRII+ Regulations, programme modifications accelerated as new measures were made eligible for financing such as the purchase of PPE, medicines, testing, hiring of additional health personnel, medical assistance or home care services for vulnerable groups.
+The transfers of resources across funds and programmes has led to a net increase in support to health actions.
+After the adoption of CRII/CRII+ Regulations, programme modifications accelerated as new measures were made eligible for financing, such as the purchase of PPE, medicines, testing, hiring of additional health personnel, medical assistance or home care services for vulnerable groups.

 The interactive charts below allow you to explore the positive and negative changes in EU planned amounts by using the filter bar.